-Salary vs Hourly
+Key Difference – Salary vs Hourly

 One profession where this difference between salary and hourly is exemplified is the teaching profession.
 Teachers, though many perceive them to be getting lots of holidays, work more than in other professions as they sweat it out even when the school or college is closed for vacations as they prepare grades of students and also their assignments.
 But they receive the same salary no matter how much work they put in during vacations.

-• Whereas a salaried person gets fixed amount at the end of the month no matter how much work he has put in, an hourly employee receives remuneration depending upon the number of hours he has clocked in and also gets overtime for any extra hours he has clocked.
+Hourly: An hourly employee receives remuneration depending upon the number of hours he has clocked in and also gets overtime for any extra hours he has clocked.

 Salary: Salaried people can be fired easily by their employers.